GenomicsAotearoa/ga-workshop-tutorial/0.GettingStarted/README.md

 <img width="50%" src="images/create_repo.png">

 Note - I've used the "GNU General Public License v3.0" for this repo.
-We can have a discussion about license option if you want...
+We can have a discussion about license options if you want...

 Also, I've specifed that a README.md file should be generated when the repository is created - we'll edit this in a moment.